 "After His baptism, as Jesus came up out of the water, the heavens were opened and He saw the Spirit of God descending like a dove and settling on Him.
-And a voice from heaven said, 'This is my dearly loved Son, who brings me great joy."
-(Matthew 3:16-17 NLT) I have a picture hanging in my room of the Son of God looking up to the heavens after He heard these words from heaven.
-His face is beaming.
-I am moved just looking at this glimpse of their love for each other.
+And a voice from heaven said, 'This is my dearly loved Son, who brings me great joy.'"
+(Matthew 3:16-17 NLT).

+I received three insights into their relationship: 1.
 Jesus was affirmed as God's Son.
 He belonged to God.

-Jesus was not only a Son;

-He was a dearly loved Son.
+- 2. Jesus was not only a Son; He was a dearly loved Son. - 3.
 Jesus was a beloved, well-pleasing Son Who brought His Father great joy.